rodmoioliveira/myblog/content/blog/basic-set-operations-in-golang.md

 interested in the code for the working together problem, it's in this [gist](https://gist.github.com/rodmoioliveira/ac0cf7e41aca59c83cce4b4f8f1efe76).

-To sum up, sets are the build blocks of mathematics and constitute an essential data structure to understand when writing computer programs.
-Sets provide an efficient way to test for membership and to compute the union and intersection of groups of objects.
-Also, they support several different implementations, such as maps, bit vectors, and [bloom filters](https://en.wikipedia.org/wiki/Bloom_filter).
+In summary, sets are the building blocks of mathematics and are an essential data structure to understand when writing computer programs.
+Sets provide an efficient way to check membership in a group and to compute the union and intersection of groups of objects.
+They also support various implementations, such as maps, bit vectors, and [Bloom filters](https://en.wikipedia.org/wiki/Bloom_filter).

 ### References